Chembra Peak

 Safety, Permits & Local Etiquette

-- Trekking Permit: Required for the Chembra Peak trek, available at the base from the Forest Department for INR 750 per group (max 10 people) as of 2025.
+- Trekking Permit: A permit is mandatory for the Chembra Peak trek, available at the forest department counter in Meppadi for Rs 750 per group (up to 10 people).
 Carry ID proof.

 Hidden Tips Only Repeat Visitors Know

-- Start your trek as early as 7 AM to avoid crowds and heat; the first batch gets the best views.
+- Start your trek as early as 6:00 AM to avoid crowds and heat.

-- Hire a local guide (INR 500-700) for hidden trails and fascinating folklore about the peak.
+- Hire a local guide for Rs 500—they share fascinating stories about the area.

-- Visit mid-week (Tuesday-Thursday) for a quieter experience, especially in peak season.
+- Visit during weekdays for a quieter experience, especially at the lake.

 Frequently Asked Questions